apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Same as the command line option ``--accept_mss`` that sets the MSS for all incoming requests.

-.. ts:cv:: CONFIG proxy.config.net.poll_timeout INT 0
+.. ts:cv:: CONFIG proxy.config.net.poll_timeout INT 10 (or 30 on Solaris)

    Same as the command line option ``--poll_timeout``, or ``-t``, which specifies the timeout used for the polling mechanism used.
 This timeout is